 To activate your phone with Net10's service, all you need to do is visit the activation page provided by the site, or call 877-836-2368.

 Net10 offers a physical mobile hotspot, which allows you to connect up to 10 devices to the internet.

 Net10 offers the ZTE Z289L 4G LTE Mobile Hotspot, which comes complete with 4G LTE and Wi-Fi connectivity and connections with up to five devices.

-A SIM card, which secures the subscriber's phone identity (you can learn more about in "What Is a SIM Card?"), is typically included with every phone purchase.
+A SIM card, which secures the subscriber's phone identity, is typically included with every phone purchase.

-Net10's SIM card will only work with certain phones.
+Net10's SIM card will only work on certain phones.
 You must purchase either an AT&T or T-Mobile compatible SIM card or a Verizon Compatible 4G LTE Activation Kit, which often goes for cheap.

 Deals, Promotions & Discounts

 Net10 offers deals, but they're not exactly easy to find, even on the front page of the service's site.
 That being said, you can save on phones and plans.